MatheusDMD/MIPS/README.md

 ## Implemented instruction-set

-Our MIPS instruction set counts with the following instructions:
+This version of MIPS instruction set counts with the following instructions:

 #### R-Type
 - ADD